The Petit Lenormand deck is available now. Limited stock

 Places

-The places where people gather become the theater of recurring tensions.
+The places where people gather become the stage for recurring tensions.

 This combination can designate public squares, cafes, meeting rooms, coworking spaces, associations, or any place where people come together to exchange.
-Whip shows that these places are sometimes charged with a memory of disputes or controversies.
-Garden, on the other hand, reminds that they are also places of sharing and sociability.
-Sun as quintessence invites to reintroduce human warmth, laughter, and a more festive spirit.
-Bouquet suggests that decoration, ambiance, or care given to the setting can help relax the atmosphere.
+The Whip shows that these places are sometimes charged with a memory of disputes or controversies.
+The Garden, on the other hand, reminds us that they are also places of sharing and sociability.
+The Sun as quintessence invites reintroducing human warmth, laughter, and a more festive spirit.
+The Bouquet suggests that decoration, ambiance, or care given to the setting can help relax the atmosphere.

 Personality